adamsitnik/adamsitnik.github.io/_posts/2017-08-16-Disassembly-Diagnoser.md

 # Disassembly Diagnoser

 Disassembly Diagnoser is the new diagnoser for BenchmarkDotNet that I have just finished.
-It's in preview now, going to be released as part of `0.10.10`.
+It's was released as part of `0.10.10`.
 It allows to disassemble the benchmarked .NET code:

 * to ASM:
 	* desktop .NET: LegacyJit (32 & 64 bit), RyuJIT (64 bit)